ROCm/rocm-jax/README.md

 ### Option 1 - docker setup script

 Use the docker setup script in tools to set up your environment.
+Source the script for the virtual environment to be activated at the end.

 ```
 cd /rocm-jax
-bash tools/docker_dev_setup.sh
+. tools/docker_dev_setup.sh
 ```

 This will do the following
   - Install system deps with apt-get
   - Install clang-18
   - Install ROCm
-  - Create a python virtualenv for JAX + python packages
+  - Create a python virtualenv for JAX + python packages and activate it

 After this you should re-run stack.py develop to rebuild your makefile